57th Street (Manhattan)

 57th Street is a broad thoroughfare in the New York City borough of Manhattan, one of the major two-way, east-west streets in the borough's grid.
 As with Manhattan's other "crosstown" streets, it is divided into its east and west sections at Fifth Avenue.
 The street runs from a small park overlooking the East River in the east to the West Side Highway along the Hudson River in the west.
-57th Street runs through the Midtown Manhattan neighborhoods of Sutton Place, Billionaire's Row, and Hell's Kitchen from east to west.
+57th Street passes through the Midtown Manhattan neighborhoods of Sutton Place, Billionaire's Row, and Hell's Kitchen from east to west.

 57th Street was created according to the Commissioners' Plan of 1811 and was developed as a mainly residential street in the mid-19th century.
 The central portion of 57th Street was developed as an artistic hub starting in the 1890s, with the development of Carnegie Hall.
 The section between Fifth and Eighth Avenues is two blocks south of Central Park.
 Since the early 21st century, the portion of the street south of Central Park has formed part of Billionaires' Row, which contains luxury residential skyscrapers such as 111 West 57th Street, One57, and the Central Park Tower.